 Foreign Direct Investment Regulation in Ukraine

-A foreign investor may structure a 100% acquisition of a Ukrainian agricultural company — only to discover that agricultural land ownership is restricted for foreign-controlled entities.
-A telecommunications investment may require NBU approval for currency transfers that delays funding by months.
-A defense-adjacent technology company may trigger national security screening that blocks the transaction entirely.
+A foreign investor structures a 100% acquisition of a Ukrainian agricultural company — only to discover that agricultural land ownership is restricted for foreign-controlled entities.
+A telecommunications investment requires NBU approval for currency transfers that delays funding by months.
+A defense-adjacent technology company triggers national security screening that blocks the transaction entirely.

 Ukraine maintains a generally open investment regime — but specific sectors, ownership thresholds, and transaction types are subject to regulatory constraints that must be addressed before the investment structure is finalized.
-We act as Ukrainian counsel within cross-border investment transactions, ensuring that regulatory requirements are identified and addressed at the structuring stage.
-This work forms part of our broader investment framework (→ Investing in Ukraine).
+This work forms part of our investment framework (→ Investing in Ukraine) and connects to structuring decisions (→ Investment Structuring & M&A).

 Regulatory landscape for foreign investors